 - How To Identify Male VS Female Zucchini Flowers

-9. Sedum Blue Spruce Succulent
+9. Sedum Blue Spruce (Sedum Reflexum)

 It is not only beautiful, but also low maintenance to take care of.
 Since it belongs to the succulent type, it needs less water.
 So during summer, you are worry free about this one.
 The flower is yellow with a small size that adds its natural beauty.
 Moreover, it can thrive under poor drainage soil too!
 You know that succulents are the best flowers for a busy person like you.

 Imagine picking the rosemary directly from your own garden.
 It might be fun right?
 Although some people think it is not that easy to plant it, nothing is impossible if you have a will.
 Rosemary belongs to the herbaceous plants that can thrive in pots.
 People usually grow them near the windowsill in their kitchen.
 Then, they can freshly pick them to add flavor to the meals.

-11. Autumn Fern
+11. Autumn Fern (Dryopteris Erythrosora)

 Simply place it under partial shade, because these ferns cannot tolerate prolonged full sun.
 Well-drained, rich and moist soil will be a favorite place for planting fern.
-Moreover, this one requires minimal care, so it suits your Georgia gardens.
+Moreover, this one requires minimal care, so it will best suit your Georgia gardens.

 FAQ (Frequently Asked Questions)